hayeseoin/hosts-file-hyper-v/README.md

 # Hyper V Generatory from Hosts File

-These scripts add Hyper-V VM IPs to the hosts file on Windows, since the Default Switch on Hyper-V does not allow static IPs.
+The scripts in this repo add the IPs of any running Hyper-V VMs to the hosts file on windows.
+They also enable forwarding between the WSL and Default Switch in Hyper-V, enabling SSH from WSL to a Hyper-V VM.

-This repo
- - Updates the Windows host file with the IPs of any VMs running on the default switch of Hyper-V.
- - Ensures that the Windows Subsystem for Linux (WSL) Switch and Default Switche on Hyper-V are forwarding to each other (Credit for that: https://automatingops.com/allowing-windows-subsystem-for-linux-to-communicate-with-hyper-v-vms)

-Run .\\entrypoint.sh from Powershell to automatically update the hosts file with all the IPs on your Hyper-V VMs.

 ## Description